irusri/geniesys/docs/administration/advanced_installation.md

-Advanced Installation
+Installation
 =====================

-## Docker installation
+## Install with Docker

 For Developers and Contricutors